Bachelor of Science (BS): Programming Degree Overview

 Learn about bachelor's degree studies focusing on programming.
 Get information about coursework requirements, continuing education and certification options, career prospects and employment growth and salary figures for programmers and related professionals.

 While bachelor's degrees specific to programming are rare, students may consider a Bachelor of Science in Computer Science.
-These programs provide students with training in computer information systems, which include computer programming.
+These programs provide students with training in computer information systems, including computer programming.
 Through these curricula, students learn the basics of programming and programming design and may complete additional elective courses in popular programming languages, like Java and C++.
 More advanced topics like computer applications are also part of these studies.
 There usually aren't any special prerequisites for these programs except requiring students to have a high school diploma or equivalent.

 In addition programming courses, students complete advanced coursework in mathematics, including calculus and matrix algebra, as well as physics.
 Some possible programming course topics may include: